mansoorkhateeb/redis-clone-js/README.md

 ## Acknowledgments

-This project is a simplified implementation of Redis for learning purposes and is not intended for production use.# redis-clone-js
+This project is a simplified implementation of Redis for learning purposes and is not intended for production use.